miso-lims/miso-lims/docs/user_manual/type_data.md

 MISO administrators can add, edit, and delete sequencing parameters using the standard interface.
 A sequencing parameters option can only be deleted if it has not been used by any existing runs or orders.

+Note that a sequencing parameters option is linked to a single sequencer model.
+If the parameters are valid for multiple sequencer models, you must create a sequencing parameters option for each sequencer model.

 ## Oxford Nanopore Flow Cell Pore Versions